thoth-tech/documentation/docs/Splashkit/Extensions/MissingSwingameFunctionalities.md

 ## Further Contributions

-Contributions on more missing funtionalities from Swingame or removal of funtionalities added to Splashkit are encouraged.
+Contributions on more missing functionalities from Swingame or removal of functionalities added to Splashkit are encouraged.

 Refer to